1893 All-Ireland Senior Football Championship final

-The 1893 All-Ireland Senior Football Championship Final was the sixth All-Ireland Final and the deciding match of the 1893 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1893 All-Ireland Senior Football Championship final was the sixth All-Ireland Final and the deciding match of the 1893 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+Match

+Summary

 Wexford were represented by Young Irelands, a club based in the Selskar area of Wexford town, while Cork were represented by Dromtariffe.
+Young Irelands wore green jerseys with a gold harp, Dromtariffe's original colours were green with a gold sash.

-Wexford led 1-1 to 0-1 early in the second half, when a pitch invasion began and several players were injured.
+Wexford led 1–1 to 0–1 early in the second half, when a pitch invasion began and several players were injured.
 The referee tried to restart the game with substitutes to replace injured players, but Cork refused.
 Wexford were awarded the title.

-Cork and Wexford did not meet again in the Championship until 2010.
+Cork and Wexford did not meet again in the championship until 2010.